hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/3-install-linux.md

 ---
+type: "hugo-tutorial"
-title: "Install Hugo Extended on Linux using snap"
+title: "(Part 2) Install Hugo Extended on Linux using snap"
 description: "Install Hugo on a Linux environment using snap"
 draft: false
 weight: 3